Juadebfm/JavaScript_For_Beginners/cleancodes.md

 #### Functions

 By now you are very familiar function declaration, expression function, arrow function and anonymous function.
-In this challenge we tend to use arrow function instead of other functions.
+In this repo we tend to use arrow function instead of other functions.
 Arrow function is not a replacement for other functions.
 In addition, arrow functions and function declarations are not exactly the same.
 So you should know when to use and when not.
 I will cover the difference in detail in other sections.
 We will use explicit return instead of implicit return if the function is one liner

 ```js
 // function which return full name of a person